Cat Diet Advice

 Most cats don't have a problem tucking in to their meals, but some take a bit of coaxing to keep a healthy diet.
-Follow these tips when it comes to meal time and your cat will be dining daily.
+Follow these cat feeding tips when it comes to meal time and your cat will be dining daily.

-Both tinned and dried food will give your cat the nourishment they need, but dried food also helps to clean their teeth.
+Feed your cat tinned and dried cat food – Both tinned and dried food will give your cat the nourishment they need, but dried food also helps to clean their teeth.

-Ensure food and water bowls are placed well away from the litter tray.
+Be sanitary – Ensure food and water bowls are placed well away from the litter tray.
 Food bowls, including those which are only used for dried food, should be cleaned daily.
 Cats are fastidious creatures and some won't eat from used bowls.

-Clean, fresh water should always be accessible – never give your cat milk as this could upset her stomach.
+Provide easily accessible water – Clean, fresh water should always be accessible – never give your cat milk as this could upset their stomach.
 Water should be contained in a ceramic or metal bowl.
 It is advisable to have a second water bowl, placed away from the food bowls, under a desk or bed.

-You could use meal times to provide your cat with stimulation by hiding food portions or putting food in an activity ball.
+Stimulate your cat – You could use meal times to provide your cat with stimulation by hiding food portions or putting food in an activity ball.

-Not all everyday foods and items are safe if your cat comes into contact with them.
-Learn which seven items are particularly dangerous to your cat.
+Know what they can't eat – Not all everyday foods and items are safe if your cat comes into contact with them.
+Learn which items are particularly dangerous to your cat.